Frequently Asked Questions

 Washington, D.C. has a Green Area Ratio (GAR) requirement for new buildings, which encourages or mandates rainwater harvesting systems as a way to meet stormwater management goals.
 Green roofs, rainwater harvesting, and permeable pavements are commonly used to comply with the GAR.

 Overall, the regulatory landscape for rainwater reuse is typically favorable.
 It helps reduce strain on municipal supply and creates a more resilient project.
 When coupled with a greywater or blackwater reuse system, projects can see hundreds of thousands of dollars in savings.
+Learn more about our OneWaterTM Rain system and how it can help your next project reuse water onsite.

 Rainwater reuse for non-potable applications is allowed by both the Uniform Plumbing Code and the International Plumbing Code, which are the major governing codes for the United States.
 There may be specific considerations per jurisdiction based on climate, stormwater retention, and infrastructure.
 Epic Cleantec can help guide you through choosing the right rainwater reuse system for your next project.